Jay-Gokani/exodia/flask-docker/README.instructions.md

-### Instructions for building the Docker container
+### Instructions for building and running the app in a Docker container

 1. python3 -m ensure pip